 Check out our SunD Vitamin D Supplement which has a whopping 4,000 IU’s per serving of Vitamin D!

 Research shows that this mineral plays many important roles.
 For example, in brain function, depression and frame of mind.
 Most importantly, those with significantly low levels of magnesium are at an increased risk for depression.
 Therefore, people experiencing mild depression that take this supplement can feel a difference in as little as two weeks.

 Helps Fight Symptoms of PMS

 Premenstrual syndrome (PMS) is a common condition among women.
 It exhibits symptoms that include abdominal cramps, water retention, irritability and fatigue.
-Therefore, magnesium citrate has been shown to reduce water retention, improve mood, and relieve other symptoms of PMS.
+Therefore, magnesium citrate can help reduce water retention, improve mood, and relieve other symptoms of PMS.

 Symptoms of Low Level Magnesium Citrate

 Symptoms of low level magnesium include a loss of appetite, nausea, vomiting and fatigue.
 According to the National Institute of Health, an extreme magnesium citrate deficiency can cause many symptoms:

 Magnesium Citrate Supplements

 Dietary sources are always the best choice.
 But, if you have a medical condition that effects the absorption of magnesium citrate take a supplement.
 Also, if you feel your diet may be lacking.
 Above all, a high quality supplement will help ensure you don’t end up with a deficiency.

 The magnesium citrate dosage depends on a person’s age.
 It’s important to follow the dosage recommendations carefully for each type of product (pill form, liquid or powder).
 Each works differently.